nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 3. The **Orders Box** is where all the orders that you have added to CakeCollate are displayed.

     :information_source: **In what order are orders displayed in CakeCollate?** <br>
-      * CakeCollates always displays orders by their statuses - undelivered, then cancelled, then delivered orders.
+      * CakeCollates always displays orders by their statuses - first undelivered, then cancelled, and then delivered orders.
       * For orders that have the same statuses, they are then arranged according to delivery date, with the earliest date on the top of the GUI.

-4. The **Order Items Box** is where all the different type of order items you have already entered into CakeCollate are displayed.
+4. The **Order Items Box** is where all the different type of order items you predefined are displayed in an order items table.
 You can think of it as a product catalogue.

-4. The **Order Items Box** is where all the different types of order items you have already entered into CakeCollate are displayed in an order items table.

 <div style="page-break-after: always;"></div>